 To request a quote, please contact firstname.lastname@example.org

 As a very rough estimate, the cost of sequencing a single 300 micron diameter ROI for UW System clients is approximately $51 for the Whole Transcriptome Atlas or approximately $19 for the Cancer Transcriptome Atlas.
+We can provide additional broad estimates when we discuss your project with you.

 All data and services provided by the University of Wisconsin Biotechnology Center Gene Expression Center are intended for research purposes only.
 Services are not intended nor certified for diagnostic or clinical use.